citrontruc/personal-notes/c-sharp/11MemoryHandling.md

 Every time the size is equal to the capacity, we double the array capacity.

+With these elements: adding a new element to a list is complecity of O(1) but becomes O(n) when the list needs to be resized.
+Inseerts have a complexity of O(n) because we have to move the other elements.

 ### Misc

 A span is a struct that points to an element and the surrounding elements.
 Spans in fact just store a pointer.